ac11ca/GTGT/README.txt

-This is the Green Today, Gone Tomorrow (GTGT) experiment
+This is the Green Today, Gone Tomorrow (GTGT) experiment.
+Christoph will hopefully finish this project :)